William Farr School: School performance

 In 2007, the school was a National Support School.

 In 2019, the school's Progress 8 benchmark at GCSE was above average.
 The proportion of its students entering the English Baccalaureate was low.
 56% of children achieved Grade 5 or above in English and maths GCSEs, compared to 43% nationally.
 Progress at A level was below average and the average result was C+, the same as the national figure.

 Four staff members have received awards.
 Helen Brittain, Head of History, received the 2008 Guardian award for teacher of the year at the East Midlands Conference Centre at the University of Nottingham.
 The award was also given to Elizabeth Hanson in 2011 and Christopher Mattley in 2015.
 Paul Strong, head teacher 1986-2011, was awarded Head Teacher of the Year at the Commendation in the National Teaching Awards in 2009, the Ted Wragg Lifetime Achievement Award 2010, and an OBE in at the Queen's Diamond Jubilee Birthday Honours 2012.

 School buildings

 The old former wartime buildings were replaced in 1960.
 The sports hall was built in 1974, and the sixth form added in 1995.
+The sports hall was extensively refurbished in 2012, and renamed after Paralympian Sophie Wells in c.2022.
 Queen Elizabeth II and Prince Philip visited the school in October 1996 to open a new humanities building, named after Joseph Banks.

 There was a further building programme in the 2000s.

 The Lawres Chapel was opened in 2004 by the then Bishop of Lincoln, John Saxbee.
 It is home to the Helen Alwyn memorial window and the RAF Book of Remembrance, which honours those who served and died during the Second World War and were stationed here at RAF Dunholme Lodge.
 Every day, members of Year 7 have the responsibility of turning a page.
 The chapel is always open and available to all members of the school of any faith or none.

+In 2025, the construction of a new purpose-built Sixth Form block was completed named after the same Helen Brittain who received the 2008 teaching award for her many years of outstanding service to the school and to history education as a whole.
+The building was named The Brittain Building, as a surprise to Mrs Brittain with a new portrait in the entrance.
+She opened the building in a ceremony along with the Bishop of Lincoln in recognition of the school's Church of England status.
+The Brittain Building was opened as part of a wide-ranging set of school reforms including the introduction of non-A Level qualifications for Sixth Form students and the ending of individual subjects' independence, with them instead being amalgamated into a larger set of departments such as humanities and sciences, and the lowering of grade requirements for admission to the Sixth Form, as the ending of a process that had been ongoing for a few years to bring them in line with other comprehensive schools, rather than matching most local grammar schools as they had done previously.